 - Data regarding User accounts.
 Users may provide, if they agree, their name and surname, email address, mobile telephone number, electronic ID data (e.g. an ID badge) and other data, depending upon the Service activated and as agreed with the joint data controller.

 - User messages.
 Targa Telematics may collect emails Users send to support services for the sole purpose of responding to Users’ request and eventually creating reports on the types of issues that arose, including suggestions to improve the services.
+The emails sent to (or received by) the addresses of the @targatelematics.com email domain are stored in mail servers managed only by companies that have adhered to the GDPR at least in the services they distribute within the European Union.
+Anyone who has received one or more messages not addressed to them by mistake from one of these email addresses is asked to delete them and not forward them to any third party.

-- Customers provide data that allows Targa Telematics to manage payments for the service being offered and all related tax obligations, including where a customer is a natural person.
+- Payments.
+Customers provide data that allows Targa Telematics to manage payments for the service being offered and all related tax obligations, including where a customer is a natural person.
 Italian State tax regulations apply to this data, meaning it shall be stored, once the service has been accepted, in accordance with the prevalent regulation.
 Targa Telematics may also collect contact names, email addresses, mobile and landline numbers for the administrative purpose of facilitating the performance of these practices.
 For some services, Targa Telematics may activate, with the customer’s agreement, forms of online payment that require the storage of a credit card token (see Definitions).
 Solely upon the explicit request of the data controller for the data (for which Targa Telematics are a joint controller) shall Targa Telematics transmit third party data to financial companies and entities for invoicing.

 Data that is collected automatically